A staple side dish in the South, this fried okra recipe is simple, quick, and oh-so-delicious.

-Then transfer to the dried mixture and coat until covered
+Then transfer to the cornmeal mixture and coat until covered.

-Place about 1/4 cup oil in skillet and heat over medium heat for three to five minutes.
+Place about 1/4 cup oil in a cast iron skillet and heat over medium heat for three to five minutes.

-Add the vegetable oil in the pain and heat up until you add a piece of okra and get some sizzlin’.
-Then you know its hot enough to add the coated okra.
+Add the vegetable oil to the pan and heat up until you add a piece of okra and get some sizzlin’.
+Then you know it’s hot enough to add the coated okra slices.

-Keep skillet on medium heat (if in a hurry, you can cook this on medium high heat, just watch it a bit closer).
+Keep the skillet on medium heat (if in a hurry, you can cook this on medium-high heat, just watch it a bit closer).

-Stir it occasionally (every two or three minutes) for about twenty or twenty five minutes or so, until crisp and browned.
+and stir the pieces occasionally (every two or three minutes) for about twenty or twenty-five minutes or so, until crispy and browned.

-Remove cooked okra with a slotted spoon and place into serving bowl.
+Remove pan fried okra with a slotted spoon and place them into a serving bowl.